wp-plugins/drop-shadow-boxes/trunk/readme.txt

 == Description ==

 Drop Shadow Boxes provides an easy way to highlight important content on your posts and pages.
 Includes a shortcode builder with a preview so you can test your box before adding it.
-It will work on the latest versions of all browsers.
-Some older browsers may not display the shadows - but they will display the box with the content.
+It works on most browsers.
+Some older version of Internet Explorer may not display the shadows - but they will display the box with the content.
 Please see the following page for examples to see how it performs on your browser: http://www.stevenhenty.com/products/wordpress-plugins/drop-shadow-boxes/examples/

 = Instructions =